tydaeus/notes/windows/powershell/powershell_scripting.md

 ## Error Checking/Handling

+### ErrorActionPreference
+Set `$ErrorActionPreference = "Stop"` to automatically exit after the first error encountered.
+Note that this does not cause non-script commands that resulted in an error to exit.

 ### `$error`
 When errors occur, they are stored in the `$error` variable.
 This array is populated in LIFO order, so the most recent error is stored in `$error[0]`.
 The size of this array is limited by `$MaximumErrorCount`, causing it to act like a buffer.